Looking to spice up your copy and learn new things about writing?

-Laura’s entrepreneur journey began after reading the book Rich Dad, Poor Dad.
+Laura’s entrepreneurial journey began after reading the book Rich Dad, Poor Dad.
 (Doesn’t it for most of us?)

 She pursued a few interesting ventures along the way, too.
-These included a balloon animal artist for hire gig, cut-up shirt apparel company, and selling a deck of cards that teaches you how to count cards.
+These included a balloon animal artist for hire gig, a cut-up shirt apparel company, and selling a deck of cards that teach you how to count cards.

-Yes, counting cards like in a casino. 😂
+Yes, counting cards is like in a casino. 😂

 Anyways.
 Her podcast will teach you about copywriting psychology, editing, and self-publishing.